I've heard that fruit juice is a good source of vitamins but that it can contribute to obesity. Is it OK to give my child fruit juice?

 Certain types of fruit juice can be a healthy part of your child's diet.

-Research suggests that drinking moderate amounts of 100 percent fruit juice doesn't affect a child's weight.
+Research suggests that drinking small amounts of 100 percent fruit juice doesn't affect a child's weight.
 However, fruit juice contains calories.
 Just like any other food or calorie-containing drink, too much fruit juice can contribute to weight gain.

 - Birth to 6 months.
 No fruit juice, unless it's used to relieve constipation.